cosmos/sdk-tutorials/connecting-to-testnet/using-cli.md

 ## Requesting Tokens from the Faucet

+In your terminal, run the following:

 ```
 curl -X POST -d '{"address": "cosmos14fgy2tk5szqlt9wrtntzcghjrzsz9y7yq45yt2"}' https://faucet.testnet.cosmos.network
 ```

+When the tokens are sent, you will see the following answer.

 ```
 {"transfers":[{"coin":"10000000uphoton","status":"ok"}]}
 ```

+After you have received the token, you can query your balance and confirm they arrived.

 ## Querying Balances